 And while I’ll never be able to partake in biting into a crunchy raw onion, neither am I sure that I’d want to… Which is handy.

 If you have the willpower to be meticulous with your diet initially, you have a great chance at getting over the horrors of your sensitive gut.
 It could genuinely change your life.

-I wish you lots of luck and will leave this useful link to a downloadable PDF of which foods to eat, and those to avoid.
+I wish you lots of luck and I’ll leave you with this downloadable PDF of which foods to avoid and which are safe to eat: